rladies/meetup-presentations_rome/events/2023/README.md

 ## NEW WEBSITE: <https://rladiesrome.org>

-## 🔭 Support us Click here: [opencollective.com/r-ladies-rome](https://opencollective.com/r-ladies-rome#category-CONTRIBUTE)
+### Support us

+If you would like to support us, please visit our [funding page](https://github.com/sponsors/fgazzelloni).
+You can also mention the GitHub username `fgazzelloni` for funding.

+---

-This repository contains all about the R-Ladies Rome talks taken throughout the Year.
+## 2024 R-Ladies Rome talks taken throughout the Year.

 | Date | Speaker | Event | Material | Recording | Intro |
 |------------|------------|------------|------------|------------|------------|